SixSq/old.sixsq.github.com/README.md

   * The "Lorem ipsum..." text in the customers footer needs to be changed.
 What is it that we want to say here?

-  * Should the URLs for non-blog/non-news entries have the dates removed?

   * Need to find images for products (and services if they're kept).

   * The mechanism used to add images to the products requires two